 - The religion must have a non-profit organization that is based in the U.S

-- Must have job offer/job in the non-profit religious organization, or an organization affiliated with the religion
+- Must have a job offer/job in a non-profit religious organization, or an organization affiliated with the religion

 - The applicant must be a minister or a person working directly in the religious occupation